 Build community in between meetings through regular communication.
 Social media and email have a lot to offer in keeping people informed of your group’s activities for minimal cost.
-If you start getting blocked as a spammer, you’ll know it is time to start a Yahoo or Google Group to manage your email list instead of using your personal email account.
 If you think you can’t manage the technical know-how, recruit a teenager in your church to help you learn how to do it.
-It’s easier than you think.
 A group email service can be set up for announcements only, or for email exchange between members.

+- Keep Track of People.
 You may need to keep people informed who don’t have email.
-Spreadsheet software such as Microsoft Excel or Google Sheets (free) is one way to organize data.
+Spreadsheet software like Microsoft Excel or Google Sheets (free) is one way to organize data.
 You’ll want to decide what to do about sharing contact information among group members so that people can be in touch in between meetings.

 - Regularly ask for feedback from those who attend your meetings and pay attention to what they are telling you.
 Consider handing out file cards at meetings and asking each person to write a short comment.
 Or use your email list to ask for feedback.